-The Rules of the Auditor General (Section 10.554(1)(i)(4)) requires that the name or official title and legal authority for the primary government and each component unit of the reporting entity as defined in publications cited in Rule 10.553 unless disclosed in the notes to the financial statements.
-Legal authority includes the general law, special acts, ordinances, resolutions, or other means by which the local government entity was created and is governed.
-This disclosure has been included in the Town's Comprehensive Annual Financial Report for the fiscal year ended September 30, 2014.
+Section 10.554(1)(i)4., Rules of the Auditor General, requires that the name or official title and legal authority for the primary government and each component unit of the reporting entity be disclosed in this management letter, unless disclosed in the notes to the financial statements.
+This disclosure has been included in the Town's Comprehensive Annual Financial Report for the fiscal year ended September 30, 2015.